 You can find the full programme of events here and below we have highlighted a few events that caught our eye, that sound great fun to do as a family.

 For older children and adults alike, the Taste Trails offer a self-guided walking tour around the city of York, providing an opportunity to sample delectable treats from some of York’s finest delis, restaurants, and suppliers.
-There are two Taste Trails available, East and West York, each featuring around 20 stops where you can savor the best of York’s food scene.
+There are two Taste Trails available, East and West York, each featuring around 20 stops where you can savour the best of York’s food scene.
 A tasting hub with additional samples adds to the experience.

 🎟 Adult £10/Child £6